-Automatic: It’s the “flap” type that works with hinges and it swings to open.
-Once the mechanism registers the cat key and unlocks, the pet needs to push this door with its head or nose to get inside the house.
+Interactive Automatic: It’s the “flap” type that works with hinges and it swings to open.
+Once the locking mechanism registers the cat key and unlocks, the pet needs to push this door with its head or nose to get inside the house.
+So the interactive automatic cat door requires the feline to participate by using its body to complete the entry.

 Fully Automatic: It’s the motorized cat door that looks similar to a human door in its shape.
 This type of cat door opens by sliding up vertically, powered by a motor.
 The pet does not need to do anything other than stand up facing the door and activate the mechanism with a collar for the door to slide upward open.